 The Chippenham Place Community Development Authority (the "Authority"), a political subdivision of the Commonwealth of Virginia, was created on June 25, 2008 pursuant to the Virginia Water and Waste Authorities Act, Chapter 51, Title 15.2, Code of Virginia by the Board of Supervisors (the "Board") of the County of Chesterfield, Virginia (the "County").
-The County Board appoints the five members of the Authority's Board and has pledged a tax increment of certain real property and sales taxes collected within the Chippenham Place CDA district as a revenue source for retiring debt issued by the Authority.
-The County's obligation is limited to the amount of tax increments collected as well as to any special assessments collected on the Authority's behalf.
+The County Board appoints the five members of the Authority's Board.
 The Authority is presented as a component unit in the County's Annual Comprehensive Financial Report.